Precious-Ugwuadu/Azure-Network-Protocols/README.md

 </p>
 <p>
-You can start by creating a Resource Group to organize your resources.
+To begin, i started by creating a Resource Group to organize my resources.
 Create a Windows 10 VM and allow it to set up a new Virtual Network and Subnet.
-Next, create a Linux (Ubuntu) VM using the same Resource Group and the same Virtual Network/Subnet.
-Use a username and password for Linux authentication so both VMs can connect on the same network.
+Next, i created a Linux (Ubuntu) VM using the same Resource Group and the same Virtual Network/Subnet. i Used a username and password for Linux authentication so both VMs can connect on the same network.
 </p>
 <br />